sillsdev/lang-font-picker/DEV_TO_DO.md

 #### `lang-font-picker`

-- Replace the stand-in app with a demo of `unstyled-lfp`
+- Add a few interactive options to the demo
 - Add README

 ### Libs